shuLhan/awwan/README.md

 We will explain how to use and get the environment variables below.

-##  TEMPLATING
+##  COMBINING SCRIPT AND ENVIRONMENT

-Template file is any text or script files that dynamically generated using values from variables defined in environment files.
+Script, or any files, can contains values from variables defined in environment files.

-There are six global variables that shared to all template or script files,
+There are six global variables that shared to all script files,

-* `.BaseDir` contains the absolute path of current directory
+* `.BaseDir` contains the absolute path to workspace directory
 * `.ScriptDir` contains the relative path to script directory
 * `.SSHKey` contains the value of "IdentityFile" in SSH configuration
 * `.SSHUser` contains the value of "User" in SSH configuration